Last updated September 14, 2021

-The new European payments law, known as the second Payment Services Directive or PSD2, has introduced major changes that significantly impact multi-sided platforms, or marketplace businesses, in Europe.
-Many of these businesses can now no longer rely on an exemption from licensing that they availed of previously.
+European payments law, known as the second Payment Services Directive or PSD2, introduced major changes that significantly impacted multi-sided platforms, or marketplace businesses, in Europe.
+Many of these businesses cannot rely on an exemption from licensing that they availed of previously.

 Online platforms function as central portals that enable transactions between buyers and sellers.
 From early pioneering platforms, such as eBay and Amazon, to more recent successes, such as Shopify, Etsy, and Kickstarter, a hugely diverse platform industry has developed globally, providing both customers and suppliers with new markets and choices.
 Europe has been the birthplace of many innovative platforms, such as Deliveroo, Catawiki, and ManoMano, as well as new fintech platforms, such as Zopa and Monzo.